-Like Erwin Bachmann, president of AHK Uruguay, the highly-experienced financial expert sees a plethora of opportunities for placed in the global race to capitalise on the incredible new opportunities created by FinTech.
+Like Erwin Bachmann, president eager to explore such paths, unof AHK Uruguay, the highly-exlike financial regulators in some perienced financial expert sees a plethora of opportunities for developed nations who have adplaced in the global race to capitalise on the incredible new opportunities created by FinTech.

-Alberto Graña President Central Bank of Uruguay
+President Central Bank of Uruguay

-Although the Central Bank of Uruguay is well aware of the questions and challenges generated by the development of such groundbreaking technologies, it is eager to explore such paths, unlike financial regulators in some developed nations who have ad-
+Although the Central Bank of Uruguay is well aware of the questions and challenges generated by the development of such groundbreaking technologies, it is dering and terrorist financing," says Graña into account the type of risk that is generated and how to mitigate it.